The following short stories are coming soon. Below are the categories you will be able to choose from.

 I’d seen the baby’s runny nose and rheumy eyes but thought it was nothing more than a cold.
 Even if it was pneumonia, the clinic had no pills for that.
 I thought of the pills back home, thrown away once the expiration date passed, even if they were still good.
 Pills that wouldn’t be shipped to Africa because someone could be sued.
 Pills that could save a baby’s life but were flushed down the toilet.

-With the hope of making amends for not having heard the caretaker’s body language, I set some money aside in an envelope when we left for the baby.
+With the hope of making amends for not having heard the caretaker’s body language on our ride along the river, I set some money aside in an envelope for the baby.
 For T-man’s pride and joy.
 For his wife’s love of her life.
 For naught, if there were no pills to be bought.

 Finally, the time came for me to leave Botswana.
 I took my last walk along the river.